HerbCaudill/crdx/src/chain/README.md

 In most of these cases, we adopt a “strong-remove” policy for group and role membership: We **err on the side of removal**, reasoning that we can always add someone back if they shouldn’t have been removed, but you can’t reverse the leak of information that might take place if someone who you thought was removed was in fact still around.
 So in case (2), we don’t allow Bob’s addition of Debbie; and in case (3), Bob stays removed.
 In case (1), we use seniority as a tiebreaker: Whoever has been on the team longest wins.
 (This the only deviation from a strict "strong-remove" policy, which would resolve this case by removing them both.)<a id='link-note-1' href='#note-1'>[1]</a>

 We implement this policy using a custom **resolver**.
 A resolver is a function that takes two concurrent sequences of links and turns them into a single sequence.
-This is done deterministically, so that every member processing the same signature chain independently converges on the same group membership state.
+This is done deterministically, so that every member processing the same hash graph independently converges on the same group membership state.

 A resolver decides how to order the links in the two sequences, and which links to omit.
 This diagram shows a few different ways that one graph might be sequenced, depending on the resolver’s rules: